Fort Moore (California): Mexican–American War

-Siege of Los Angeles
+First occupation and siege

-The harsh martial law of Captain Gillespie soon ignited a popular uprising among Californios and Mexicans led by General José María Flores beginning on September 22, 1846.
-Known as the siege of Los Angeles, Californios assembled a force to retake Los Angeles.
-Gillespie's fifty marines were able to resist an initial attack on the government house in town and regrouped on Fort Hill, where they strengthened the fortification with sandbags and mounted their cannon.
-Gillespie sent out Juan Flaco to Robert F. Stockton for help, but it came too late.
-As time passed, the Californio forces opposing the U.S. takeover grew to just over 600 men, with several Californio citizens voicing opposition.
-General Flores offered an ultimatum: leave within 24 hours or face attack.
+On August 13, 1846, U.S. naval forces under Commodore Robert F. Stockton arrived at Los Angeles without opposition.
+A small occupying force of 50 Marines, under Captain Archibald H. Gillespie, were put in charge when Commodore Stockton left the city a few weeks later.
+The harsh martial law of Captain Gillespie soon ignited a popular uprising among Californios and Mexicans led by General José María Flores beginning in September 1846.
+Known as the Siege of Los Angeles, Californios assembled a force to retake Los Angeles.
+Gillespie's fifty marines were able to resist an initial attack on the government house in town and regrouped on Fort Hill, where they constructed a barricade with sandbags and mounted their cannon.
+Gillespie sent Juan Flaco to Commodore Stockton asking for reinforcements, but they came too late.
+As time passed, the Californio forces opposing the U.S. takeover grew to over 600 men, with several Californio citizens voicing opposition.
+General Flores offered American troops an ultimatum: leave within 24 hours or face attack.
 Gillespie agreed to withdraw from Los Angeles, under safe passage, on September 30, 1846 on the American merchant ship Vandalia.